Supply Chain Management

 Risks in the supply chain include supply problems due to earthquakes and other natural disasters, bankruptcy due to suppliers' financial troubles, supply problems due to the breaking of laws and accidents, and stoppage of the international flow of goods due to political or economic problems in certain countries.

-We have created an in-house system for making quick decisions on suppliers affected by risk, and we update our databases as needed in order to improve our ability to deal with problems when they arise.
+We regularly evaluate suppliers to identify risk and have created an in-house system for making quick decisions on suppliers affected by risk, and we update our databases as needed in order to improve our ability to deal with problems when they arise.

-Through our Global Supplier Conference, we work to adjust order volume, streamline costs, and ensure stable procurement in dealings with our 28 overseas supplier companies.
+In fiscal 2019, 23 companies around the world have been designated as Important Suppliers to Daikin.
+Through our Global Supplier Conference, we work to adjust order volume, streamline costs, and ensure stable procurement in dealings with these 23 supplier companies.

 Since October 2008, Daikin Industries, Ltd. has been an official member of the UN Global Compact, an initiative of the United Nations.
 It is also a member of the local body Global Compact Network Japan.
 We take part in the subcommittee on supply chains, a subcommittee comprising representatives of member companies and organizations.
 Subcommittee members meet to discuss and exchange information on CSR efforts in the supply chain, and to collaborate and cooperate in order to advance these efforts and thus strengthen supply chain management.